Marginal implementation

 Distributions.Gamma{Float64}(α=10.0, θ=2.0)

-julia> message = Marginal(distribution, false, true, nothing)
+julia> message = Marginal(distribution, false, true)

 Marginal(Distributions.Gamma{Float64}(α=10.0, θ=2.0))